-Driven by our innate entrepreneurial culture and the overarching corporate strategy value creation and sustained profitable growth, Salam further reinforced our position as a major regional conglomerate during the year 2015.
-Tough times can also give us the impetus to work smarter in the present to secure solid pipelines for the future.
-A downturn forces us to develop long-term views, streamlining and refining our performances, challenging us to discard approaches that no longer work and cultivate new mindsets that can help us to succeed.
+Driven by our innate entrepreneurial culture and the overarching corporate strategy of value creation and sustained profitable growth, Salam further reinforced its position as a major regional conglomerate in the year 2016.
+Tough times can also give us the impetus to work smarter in the present, to secure solid pipelines for the future.
+A downturn forces us to develop long-term views, streamlining and refining our performances, challenging us to discard approaches that no longer work and cultivate new mindsets that can help us succeed.
 These are just a few perspectives among many that point towards the upside of a downturn.
-We will do well however to recognize that the key to creating an upside in a downturn lies in our own hands.
+We therefore recognize that the key to creating an upside in a downturn lies in our own hands.
 It is our own resolve to focus on our present performance and our commitment to ensure sustainability of the business, coupled with the courage to take tough decisions that will open new doors to stability and success.
-In the future we will pursue both organic growth in terms of adjacencies, and enter into new business frontiers that would be complementary to our existing business activities: new businesses that suit our culture and value system, while offering long term growth potential.
+In the future, we will pursue both organic growth in terms of adjacencies, and enter into new business frontiers that would complement our existing business activities; with new businesses that suit our culture and value system, while offering long term growth potential.